habla-liaa/encodecmae/README.md

 For more details about the architecture and pretraining procedure, read the [paper](https://arxiv.org/abs/2309.07391).

 ## Updates:
 - 2024/5/23 Updated paper in arxiv.
 New models with better performance across all downstream tasks are available for feature extraction.
+Code for older version is [here](https://github.com/habla-liaa/encodecmae/tree/v.1.0.0)
 - 2024/2/29 [New code](https://github.com/mrpep/encodecmae-to-wav) to go from encodecmae to the waveform domain, with pretrained generative audio models from [this paper](https://arxiv.org/abs/2402.09318).
 - 2024/2/14 [Leveraging Pre-Trained Autoencoders for Interpretable Prototype Learning of Music Audio](https://arxiv.org/abs/2402.09318) was accepted to ICASSP 2024 XAI Workshop.
 - 2023/10/23 [Prompting for audio generation](https://mrpep.github.io/myblog/posts/audio-lm/).